darcyai/darcyai/docs.md/HOME.md

 ## Documentation

 Open the Darcy AI technical documentation to search and browse the API with code examples.
 This is a local documentation site that will run directly in your browser.
-The documentation is specific to each version of the Darcy AI SDK so it's the best place to reference when building.
+The documentation is specific to each version of Darcy AI so it's the best place to reference when building.
 To browse this document and all of the other documentation on a local web server, run the [apidocs.bash](https://github.com/darcyai/darcyai/blob/main/apidocs.bash) script and then visit [http://localhost:8000](http://localhost:8000).

-If you prefer to access the latest Darcy AI developer documentation with an internet connection, use [Hosted Darcy AI Documentation](https://darcyai.github.io/darcyai-sdk/).
+If you prefer to access the latest Darcy AI developer documentation with an internet connection, use [Hosted Darcy AI Documentation](https://darcyai.github.io/darcyai/).

 ## Resources